ceciliestadekristensen/social-engagement-through-interactive-design/README.md

 ## Purpose

-The goal of this project is to support social engagement and reduce loneliness among students, by making it easier to discover events and communities based on interests.
+The goal of this project was to explore how mobile interaction design and application development can support social engagement by making it easier for students to discover activities and communities that match their interests.

+---